NCERT Solutions for Social History Class 10 Chapter 4

 a) Women workers in Britain attacked the Spinning Jenny.

-(b) In the seventeenth century merchants from towns in Europe began employing peasants and artisans within the villages.
+(b) In the seventeenth century, merchants from towns in Europe began employing peasants and artisans in the villages.

 (c) The port of Surat declined by the end of the eighteenth century.